fishforwish/fgc/notes.md

 + other issues:
 PCA or scores for media use, FGC benefits, gender awareness.

-Do we spline weath and age?

 Cluster is treated as WHAT effect?

 Is ethinicty a random or fixed variable? jd{Ideally, we would make ethnicity a random effect, but we are back to the Gilmour problem I guess.}

++ decision:
-Chyun still has no clear ideas whether to make these modles FIT or PREDICTION?
++ Chyun still has no clear ideas whether to make these modles FIT or PREDICTION?
 Jonathan made the decision:  it is a hypothesis testing not to predict.
++ Do we spline weath and age?
+Yes.
+We reached an agreement on using spline which compared to categorical variables keep more power (correct?)